 Most of the noises that squirrels make are considered to be a variety of alarm signals.
-Squirrels send them in response to a threat.
+Squirrels send them in response to a threat and they are essential mechanisms in helping them live many years in the wild.
 The type of sound depends on the nature of the threat and the type of squirrel.
 A more detailed look at noises made by squirrels reveals the following:

 California Ground Squirrels